dixonsilveroff/Africa-Waste-Observatory/src/content/markdown/intro.md

 # Welcome to the Africa Waste Observatory

-The Africa Waste Observatory is a comprehensive platform dedicated to advancing research, knowledge, and practice in solid waste management across the African continent.
+The Africa Waste Observatory is a comprehensive platform dedicated to advancing research, knowledge, and practice in waste management across the African continent.

 ## Our Mission